mchrbn/unity-traffic-simulation/README.md

 Developed / Tested with Unity 2018.3.x and plus.

 ## How to use
+### Note
+If you launch the example scene, you will have to press the *Re-Structure Traffic System* button on the *Traffic System* GameObject to re-generate the traffic system or you might have errors.

 ### Basic
 Traffic Simulation uses NavMesh so you will have to bake your roads.
 Also make sure that your roads/terrain have a collider!